jlaquinte/code-assessment-web/README.md

 The mobile css on the cart page needs some work.
 I was running out of time and didn't have enough time to tweak it as much as needed.
 Cart.js could be cleaned up considerably and I would have liked to taken a shot at rebuilding the whole CartContainer, Cart, and CartItem file structure.

+With more time it would be best to have both desktop and mobile optimized images that the system would interchange.

-I also noticed that the file data model of the dummy data was different than the API model.
+I also noticed that the data model of the dummy data was different than the API model.
 I'd probably like to take a look at the API model to access if that structure is best for this project.